melkerraad/ScheffleraMonitor/README.md

 <img src="images/fritzing.png" alt="fritzing" height="250"/>

+Remember that the Pico pins and the sensors can be damaged if the current is too high.
 To properly connect the components you should go through the following steps.

 Soil Humidity Sensor:
 - Connect the two parts of the sensor using jumper wires.
 - Connect the VCC pin of the sensor to the VBUS pin 40 on the pico.
 - Connect the GND pin of the sensor to GND.
 - Connect the AO pin of the sensor to a 330 ohm resistor.
 Connect a jumper wire from the other end of the resistor to ADC pin 26 on the pico.
-To not damage the pin with 5V, you then need to add two serial 10k ohm and 4.7k ohm reistors between the jumper wire and GND.
+To not damage the pin with 5V, you then need to add two serial 10k ohm and 4.7k ohm resistors between the jumper wire and GND.

 Photoresistor (CdS):
 - Connect one leg of the photoresistor to 3.3V.